 3. ROCKET REQUIREMENTS.
 Rockets may be any size, but must not exceed 1000 grams (2.2 pounds) gross weight at liftoff.
 They may not be commercially-made kits designed to carry egg payloads with the only modification being the addition of an altimeter compartment.
 They must have only one stage.
 They must be powered only by commercially-made model rocket motors that have 62.5 grams or less of propellant each and are listed on the TARC Certified Engine List posted on the TARC website and provided in the TARC Handbook.
-Any number of motors may be used, but the motors used must not contain a combined total of more than 125 grams (4.4 ounces) of propellant and must not have more than 80.0 Newton-seconds of combined total impulse based on the propellant weights and total impulse values in the TARC list.
-Rockets must not contain any pyrotechnic or ejection charges except those provided as part of the basic commercially-made rocket motor used for the flight, and these must be used in the manner prescribed in the instructions for that motor.
-The portion of the rocket containing the egg and altimeter must return to the ground using only one or more streamers as its deployed recovery system.
-The rest of the rocket may be attached to this portion, or may return separately as long as it does so safely.
-Each streamer that is used must be a separate single rectangular strip of thin flexible material such as paper or plastic that is at least five times as long as wide, and each must be attached to the rocket only by a single line that connects to one or more places on a single one of that streamer's narrow sides.
+Any number of motors may be used, but the motors used must not contain a combined total of more than 125 grams (4.4 ounces) of propellant based on the propellant weights in the TARC list.
+Rockets must not contain any pyrotechnic charges except those provided as part of the basic commerciallymade rocket motor used for the flight, and these must be used in the manner prescribed in the instructions for that motor.
+The portion of the rocket containing the egg and altimeter must return to the ground using only one parachute of 15 inches diameter as its sole deployed recovery system.
+Every part of the outer edge of the canopy of this parachute must lie outside a circle of 14 inches diameter and inside a circle of 16 inches diameter.
+This canopy measurement will be done with the parachute laid flat, or if the parachute is a shape that will not lay flat, then with discs that are compared to the base of the inflated canopy.
+The rest of the rocket may be attached to the portion of the rocket containing the egg, altimeter, and this parachute, or may return separately with a different recovery device of any size as long as it does so safely.

 4. PAYLOAD.
 Rockets must contain and completely enclose one raw hen's egg of 57 to 63 grams weight (no more than 45 millimeters in diameter), and must return this from the flight without any cracks or other external damage.
 Eggs will be issued to the teams by event officials during finals, but teams must provide their own egg for their qualifying flights.
 Rockets must be allowed to land at the end of flight without human intervention (catching) and will be disqualified if there is such intervention.
-The egg must be removed from the rocket at the end of the flight in the presence of a designated NAR official observer and presented to that official, who will inspect it for damage.
+The egg and altimeter must be removed from the rocket at the end of the flight in the presence of a designated NAR official observer and presented to that official, who will inspect the egg for damage and will read the altimeter score.
 Any external damage to the egg is disqualifying.